senzing-garage/aws-cloudformation-database-cluster/README.md

 1. At lower-right, click on "Next" button.
 1. In **Specify stack details**
     1. In **Parameters**
+        1. In **Senzing installation**
+            1. If speed is desired over lower cost, choose "Multiple".
+            1. If lower cost is desired over speed, choose "Single".
         1. In **Security responsibility**
             1. Understand the nature of the security in the deployment.
             1. Once understood, enter "I AGREE".